Every month, I publish an answer to a reader’s question. Here’s a transcript of my answer to the reader question about my relationship with adversity:

 I believe the only thing we can be certain of is the present moment, so preparing ourselves for adversity to come isn’t a great way as it shifts your focus from the present to potential future problems that may or may not arise.
 More often than not the adversities that enter our lives are new to us.
 The challenges present themselves to us, but we haven’t encountered them before.
 A close friend of mine recently lost her brother, and I’ve seen how challenging it can be to navigate grief when you haven’t experienced it before or don’t know how to cope.

-However, I do believe we can better equip ourselves against setbacks by developing a good support system and taking good care of our bodies and minds.
+However, I do believe we can better equip ourselves against setbacks by taking good care of our bodies and minds.
 Also, science shows that healing from tragic moments happens through relationships, fulfilling interactions, and through community.
 In other words, in times of trouble, you’ll have something to fall back on.

 What is adversity to you?
 And how do you deal with it when it presents itself?
 I’m looking forward to your comment.